 The first thing most of us want to do when we’re feeling stressed is to drown our anxiety in something doughy, fried, or both.
 Stress-eating is a real term, after all.
 Instead of reaching for your go-to comfort food, replace those saturated fats with good fats, like you’d find in an avocado or an egg.
 The connection between the gut and brain is huge—it’s called the gut-brain axis—and lots of interesting data supports the idea that the gut is a major mediator of the stress response.
 Instead of giving into your gut, try one of these healthy snacks or carb-curbing tricks.

-This technique is rooted in Eastern Medicine, and draw from the Naam Yoga technique.
+This technique is rooted in Eastern Medicine, and drawn from the Naam Yoga technique.
 Basically, you can “reset” yourself by applying pressure to a point on your middle finger, between your second and third knuckles and near where your finger and hand meet.
-Doing so supposedly activates a nerve that loosens up the area around your hear.
+Doing so supposedly activates a nerve that loosens up the area around your heart.
 You can read more about it here.

 Most people know that bananas are a great source of potassium but did you know they also contain tryptophan?
 In case you didn’t know, tryptophan is a type of protein that your body converts into serotonin, which is basically the brain chemical that makes you feel happy and relaxed.
 We recommend keeping a bunch of them on your desk to curb your midday stress spike.